How to get from Siquijor to Moalboal

 Moalboal is a small yet vibrant resort town on the west coast of Cebu Island.
 World-famous for its sardine run, here you can swim with millions of sardines — just a few metres off the shore!

 It also boasts a vibrant coral wall, making it a popular diving destination.
 The best part?
-You won’t have to swim far or rent a boat to enjoy the waters of Moalboal.
-For the best diving visibility, visit between November to May.
+You won’t have to swim far or rent a boat, some of Moalboal’s best underwater worlds can be found metres from the shore.
+For the best diving visibility, visit between November and May.

-2 ways to get from Siquijor to Moalboal
+What are the 2 ways to travel from Siquijor to Moalboal?

 Still looking for accommodation?
 Don't forget to check out our favourite places to stay in Moalboal at the bottom of this page.

-Step 1: Siquijor to Liloan Port by Ferry
+Step 1: Siquijor to Bato Port by Ferry

 At Bato Terminal, you can take a Ceres Bus (you can find it easily with its bright yellow colour) to Moalboal town centre.
-The bus ride takes 1.5-2 hours and the fare for a non-aircon bus is 85 PHP ($1.50).
-There are also air-conditioned buses available, with a slightly higher ticket price.
+The bus ride takes 1.5-2 hours and the fare starts at 135 PHP ($2.30).

 There is no official bus stop in Moalboal.
 So make sure to ask the driver or conductor to drop you off at the town centre.